 The SCCTD Transit Vision 2020 website will be continually updated as the study progresses, with project data and information available to the community.
 From this site, you will be able to:

-Opportunities for public involvement will occur throughout the project, with both in-person events and ongoing engagement online.
-These community events will include pop-up kiosks at transit stations, meetings with community organizations, and open houses.
-Specific events and times have not yet been set; information about these events will be posted as they are finalized.
+Opportunities for public involvement occured throughout the project, with both in-person events and ongoing engagement online.
+These community events included pop-up kiosks at transit stations, meetings with community organizations, and open houses.

-In addition to the variety of public events, feedback can always be submitted via email (email@example.com), through our office (located at 27 North Illinois Street, Belleville, IL 62220), by calling (618) 628-8090 between 8:00 a.m. and 4:00 p.m.
+In addition to the variety of public events, feedback could be submitted and still can via email (email@example.com), through our office (located at 27 North Illinois Street, Belleville, IL 62220), by calling (618) 628-8090 between 8:00 a.m. and 4:00 p.m.
 Monday through Friday, or by connecting with us on Facebook.